AdaCore/spark2014/lrm/source/introduction.rst

 - The use of controlled types is not permitted.

-- Tasking is not currently permitted.
+- Tasking is not currently permitted (it is expected that this will be included in Release 2 of this document).

 - Raising and handling of exceptions is not permitted.